Styling Headlines

 Important

-If you turn a border on using one of these buttons (instead of the + button or selecting them individually), the border starts at a thickness of 3 pixels.
+If you turn a border on using one of these buttons (instead of the + button or selecting them individually), the border starts at a thickness of three pixels.

-If you turn the border on with the + button, or select them individually, the border starts at a thickness of 1 pixel.
-Increase the thickness of the border to at least 2 pixels (3 or more is best) to see the full effect of the border.
+If you turn the border on with the + button, or select them individually, the border starts at a thickness of one pixel.
+Increase the thickness of the border to at least two pixels (three or more is best) to see the full effect of the border.

 H1 Headline Position

-While Alignment (above) makes a big move, the Position options (Margin and Padding) move your headline by small amounts, one pixel or percentage pont at a time.
+While Alignment (above) makes a big move, the Position options (Margin and Padding) move your headline by small amounts, one pixel or percentage point at a time.

 You can also click on the number and type in the margin you want.